microsoft/migrate-java-ee-app-to-azure-training/01-initial/README.md

 # The initial Sharearound web application

+## What are we going to do in this step

+We are going to be looking at an JavaEE application that we are going to migrate.
+Note this is an imperfect application that uses an unsupported version of the JDK, an unsupported version of a JavaEE application server.
+So we will need to do some migrating!

-If you want to see the initial Sharearound web application in action, please build the web application using:
+## Building the web application

+Please build the web application using:

 ```shell
 mvn package
 ```

+## Building the Docker image

-The next step is to build a Docker image for the web application.
+Next we build a Docker image for the web application using:

 ```
 docker build -t sharearound -f src/main/docker/Dockerfile .
 ```

+## Starting the application server and database locally

-The final step is to start up the application server and the database by means of Docker compose.
+Finally we are going to start up the application server and the database by means of Docker compose.
 From the `src/main/docker-compose/sharearound` directory issue the following command.